pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Why is it that we talk and talk, or at least I certainly do, without somehow conveying what we're really like?"
 --Michael Polley, *Stories We Tell*

+"At age 50 you get the face you deserve."
+--English Proverb

 "Expect greatness."
 --Some sort of proverb